kchu100/SQL/README.md

 - Behind the scenes, the window function is able to access more than just the current row of the query result.

 **Types**
-- Row_number(): will always start at 1 then increase by 1
+- Row_number(): will always start at 1 then increase by 1 Ex: 1,2,3,4,5,6,7
-- Rank(): would give the identical rows a rank of 2, then skip ranks 3 and 4, so the next result would be 5
+- Rank(): would give the identical rows the same rank.
+Ex: 1,2,2,4,4,6,7
-- Dense_rank():  same as row_number(), but rows with duplicates will not increase instead will keep the number; no ranks will be skipped
+- Dense_rank(): rows with duplicates will not increase instead will keep the number; no ranks will be skipped.
+Ex: 1,2,2,2,3,3,4,5,6,6,7

 Syntax: ***row_number()*** OVER ( [ PARTITION BY value_expression , ... [ n ] ] order_by_clause )
 - PARTITION BY not required